senarvi/theanolm/README.md

   vocabulary in the output layer.
 - `dropout_rate` may be set in the dropout layer.

-Description of a typical LSTM neural network language model could look like
+Multiple layers may use the same input (including the network input `X`).
+The last layer is always the network output.
+Description of a typical LSTM neural network language model could look like this:
-this:

-    network output=output_layer
     layer type=projection name=projection_layer input=X size=100
     layer type=lstm name=hidden_layer input=projection_layer size=300
     layer type=softmax name=output_layer input=hidden_layer